Maximilian I of Mexico: Marriage to Charlotte of Belgium, personal life, and family remnants

 The marriage was not fruitful, producing no children.
 However, when they were Emperor and Empress of Mexico, they adopted on 9 September 1865 Agustín de Iturbide y Green and his cousin Salvador de Iturbide y Marzán, both grandsons of Agustín de Iturbide, who had briefly reigned as emperor of the First Mexican Empire.
 Agustin's mother, Alicia Iturbide, an American who was born Alice Green, agreed to give up her child.
 Soon after, she changed her mind and sent messages to Maximilian to renounce the adoption contract, but she was simply deported from Mexico without her child.
 Agustín and his cousin were granted the title Prince de Iturbide and the style of Highness by an imperial decree of 16 September 1865, and were ranked next in line after the reigning family.
 In October 1866, as the Empire began to falter, Maximilian wrote to Alice Iturbide that he was returning her son, Agustín, to her care."

 One biographer claims that Maximilian took a mistress in Mexico.
 Historian Enrique Krauze suggests that Maximilian was rendered sterile due to venereal disease contracted from a Brazilian woman when he spent time in the country following his dismissal as viceroy.
-However, another biographer contends that not only did Maximilian have a secret entry way in his Cuernavaca residence, allowing him to discreetly have encounters with women, but that Maximilian fathered a child by a Mexican woman in Cuernavaca, Concepción Sedano y Leguizano, who died shortly after Maximilian's execution.
-Unacknowledged as the emperor's offspring, the boy was allegedly taken to Paris and educated with funds by a Mexican ex-patriate there.
+However, another biographer contends that not only did Maximilian have a secret entry way in his Cuernavaca residence, allowing him to discreetly have encounters with women, but that Maximilian fathered a child named Julián Sedano Leguísamo by a Mexican woman in Cuernavaca, Concepción Sedano y Leguizano, who died shortly after Maximilian's execution.
+Unacknowledged as the emperor's offspring, the boy was allegedly taken to Paris and educated with funds by a Mexican expatriate there.
 During World War I, he was living in Spain, where he was recruited by German intelligence.
 He was arrested as a traitor by the French and executed by firing squad in 1917.
 According to the biographer's account, citing no sources in his publication, the charge read out at his execution began "Sedano, son of Emperor Maximilian of Mexico."

 Since Maximilian and Carlota had no offspring, there are no direct descendants.
-However, today members of the House of Habsburg consider Maximilian an important ancestor.
-But in terms of the Mexican political reality, they are not in the spotlight.
-The nearest living agnatic relative to Maximilian is the head of the Habsburg family, Karl von Habsburg, and members of the House of Habsburg-Lorraine still reside in Mexico, among them Carlos Felipe de Habsburgo, the first male of the former ruling house to be born in the country.
-Carlos Felipe is an academic who has given many interviews, conferences, and presentations regarding his family's history, Maximilian and Carlota, and the Second Mexican Empire.
+The nearest living agnatic relative to Maximilian is the head of the Habsburg family, Karl von Habsburg, and members of the House of Habsburg-Lorraine still reside in Mexico, among them Carlos Felipe de Habsburgo.
+Carlos Felipe is an academic who has given interviews, conferences, and presentations regarding his family's history, Maximilian and Carlota, and the Second Mexican Empire.